By Florida Family Law Appeals Attorney Eduardo J. Mejias

-Practicing Exclusively Family Law Since 2005
+Practicing Exclusively Family Law Since 2011

 AAA Family Law Can Represent You In Family Law Appeals Anywhere In Florida

-Florida family law requires parenting plans, whether a product of an agreement or a trial ruling, to be fairly comprehensive.
-But when two parents are ordered to abide by a parenting plan created by a judge, rather than a mediation process, it is virtually certain that neither parent will be completely happy with it.
+Florida family law requires parenting plans to be fairly comprehensive, whether a product of a mediation agreement, or a family court ruling or decision.
+But when two parents are ordered to abide by a child custody and support parenting plan created by a judge, rather than a mediation process, it is virtually certain that neither parent will be completely happy with it.
 One or both parents may ask their family law attorney “Can I appeal this”?

-Did the Trial Judge Misinterpret The Law or the Facts?
+(1) Did the Trial Judge Misinterpret The Law or the Facts?

-However, it must be evident, either in the record or the final judgment, that the trial judge at least considered the 61.13 factors when establishing the time sharing parenting plan.
-As a rule of thumb, if your final judgment establishes time-sharing, but does not allude to the Chapter 61.13 factors, an appeal may be in order.
+Several appellate rulings have concluded that the final judgment does not need to contain a recitation of all of the enumerated factors (even though many family court judges do this as a matter of preference).
+However, it must be evident, either in the record or the final judgment, that the trial judge at least considered the factors in Chapter 61.13 when establishing the time sharing parenting plan.
+As a rule of thumb, if your final judgment's time-sharing plan does not allude to the Chapter 61.13 factors, an appeal may be in order.

-Did The Trial Judge Delegate The Ultimate Custody Decision To a Third-Party?
+(3) Did The Trial Judge Delegate The Ultimate Custody Decision To a Third-Party?

 This happens more often than most people imagine.
-In fact, I have worked on an appeal of a child custody time-sharing order that essentially let a parenting counselor decide how much time a daughter should spend with her father.
+In fact, I have worked on an appeal of a child custody time-sharing plan that essentially let a parenting counselor decide how much time a daughter should spend with her father.